amadeuspham/kubernetes-2021/README.md

 # DevOps with Kubernetes 2020-2021

 This repository contains submissions for the course DevOps with Kubernetes 2020-2021.
-This document contains submissions for essay exercises in the course.
+This document contains submissions for "written" exercises in the course.

 # Exercise 3.06: DBaaS vs DIY